DFE-Digital/curriculum-materials/README.md

 $ bundle install
 ```

-If your database user needs a password, set that first by editing
+_If your database user needs a password, set that first by editing `config/database.yml`_
-`config/database.yml`.

 Now run the app:

 ```bash
 $ bundle exec rails db:setup